Pallavi-Raveendranadreddy/Ex-2-a-_HelloWorld_Activity/README.md

  ```
 /*
 Program to implement a Hello world Activity using all lifecycles methods using Android Studio .
-Developed by: Naramala Niharika
+Developed by: Valasareddy pallavi
-RegisterNumber: 212221240031
+RegisterNumber: 212221240059
 */
 ```